World Food Day – 10 human foods your pet can enjoy too

 World Food Day

 Please note that human foods should only be given as a treat to pets.
 If your pet has any special dietary requirements or your vet has advised that you stick to a strict plan, you should follow this.
-If you want to learn more about foods that are poisonous to dogs and cats, watch our videos below.

 Learning about what you can and can’t feed your dog or cat is essential when owning one, so make sure that you research about your pet’s diet and how to keep them fit and healthy.
 If your pet helps themselves to a human food they shouldn’t, make sure they’re covered by pet insurance.
 Visit www.argospetinsurance.co.uk to find out more information about our policies.